geekette828/sun-haven-parser/README.md

 2. In the preferred asset manager, load the `Sun Haven_Data` folder.
 For most people it will be located in something like this:
   * Windows: `C:/Program Files (x86)/Steam/steamapps/common/Sun Haven/Sun Haven_Data`
   * Linux: `${HOME}/.steam/steam/steamapps/common/Sun Haven/Sun Haven_Data`
 3. Export the folder to an area of your choosing.
+You will want to choose the export type: `Unity Project`.
+This is how it will export:

-## Directory Structure
+### Directory Structure
 ```
 └── ExportedProject
     ├── Assets